lab-ml/samples/readme.rst

     make pytorch

-To Run the GAN Example
+To run the GAN example
 ~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash

     make gan

-To Run the RNN Example
+To run the RNN example
 ~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash

     make rnn

-To Run the CIFR10 Example
+To run the CIFR10 example
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash